Interspecies quorum sensing

 Interspecies quorum sensing is a type of quorum sensing in which bacteria send and receive signals to other species besides their own.
 This is accomplished by the secretion of signaling molecules which trigger a response in nearby bacteria at high enough concentrations.
 Once the molecule hits a certain concentration it triggers the transcription of certain genes such as virulence factors.
 It has been discovered that bacteria can not only interact via quorum sensing with members of their own species but that there is a kind of universal molecule that allows them to gather information about other species as well.
 This universal molecule is called autoinducer 2 or AI-2.

 AI-2 was first discovered in the light producing system of the bacteria Vibrio harveyi.
-The pathway that induces Vibrio harveyi luminescence is controlled by two parallel pathways.
+The pathway that induces V. harveyi luminescence is controlled by two parallel pathways.
 The first pathway uses a typical AI-1 homoserine lactone signaling molecule.
 However the bacteria were also found to recognize a second auto inducer AI-2.
 Scientist also found that V. harveyi luminescence could be induced by 75 other bacterial species AI-2 molecules.

 This discovery led to the proposal of AI-2 as a universal form of communication between bacteria species.
 In addition to information about cell densities AI-2 can provide information on the growth phase and prosperity of cells in a population.
-It has a greater ability to store information than other quorum sensing molecules because its production is tied to cell growth.
+It has a greater ability to store information than other quorum-sensing molecules because its production is tied to cell growth.
 The production of AI-2 peaks in late log phase for many bacteria.
 The structure of AI-2 was discovered recently to be a fused 2-member ring with boron bridging the gap between the diesters.